4GeeksAcademy/python-lists-loops-programming-exercises/exercises/00-welcome/README.md

 # Welcome to Python Lists!

-During this course you will be learning the following concepts:
+During this course, you will be learning the following concepts:

 - What is a list.

-- What is tuple.
+- What is a tuple.

 - Looping a list using `for`.